-Sun Chengzong -- The Last Exceptional Commander of the Ming Dynasty in the History of China
+Sun Chengzong — Exceptional Commander of the Late Ming Dynasty and His Heroic Sacrifice

-Sun Chengzong (1563 -- 1638) was a remarkable and loyal militarist, educator, poet and strategist in the history of China.
+Sun Chengzong (1563 — 1638), courtesy name Zhisheng, was a remarkable and loyal militarist, educator, poet, and strategist in the history of China.

-Scholars of the next Qing Dynasty believed that if Sun was always trusted and in charge of Ming’s military, Qing would still be a nomadic regime that would never had the chance to replace Ming.
+Scholars of the Qing Dynasty (1636 — 1912) believed that if Sun Chengzong were always trusted and been in charge of the Ming’s military, Qing would never have had the chance to replace Ming.

-Intelligent Scholar and His Early Years Teaching in the Border
+Intelligent Scholar and His Early Years Teaching in Borders

-During those years, Sun Chengzong witnessed lots of wars, destruction, blood and suffering; then he made up his mind to make a change, and try to bring people with stable lives.
+During those years, Sun Chengzong witnessed lots of wars, destruction, blood, and suffering; then, he made up his mind to change and try to bring people stable lives.

-So he participated in the National Imperial Examination and won the second place, when he was 41 years old.
+So he participated in the National Imperial Examination and won second place when he was 41.

 Brilliant Royal Teacher and Remarkable Marshal

-Soon he was nominated as the teacher of the crown princes; Emperor Zhu Youjiao and his father both had been Sun Chengzong's students for a long time.
+A few years later, he was nominated as the teacher of the crown prince; Sun Chengzong had taught Emperor Zhu Youjiao and his father both for a long time.

-As soon as Sun Chengzong arrived there, he immediately promoted some exceptional generals, recruited many refugees and trained them into a strong troop, while expelling those incapable ones.
+As soon as Sun Chengzong arrived, he immediately promoted some exceptional generals, recruited many refugees, and trained them into strong troops.

-Sun Chengzong also led his soldiers finished many functional military constructions, and apprenticed his last student Yuan, another excellent but controversial general.
+Sun Chengzong also led his soldiers to finish many functional military constructions and promoted and trained his last student Yuan Chonghuan (1584 — 1630), another excellent but controversial general.

-Many refugees, those who had great hatreds against the Manchu army, were trained into an extremely powerful and strong cavalry troop, which then made great contributions in defending the Ming Empire.
+Many refugees, those with great hatred against the Manchu army, were trained into extremely powerful and robust cavalry troops, contributing significantly to defending the Ming Empire.

-Sun Chengzong was already in his 60s at that time, so he also selected and trained five other remarkably brave and strong generals to assist his apprentice Yuan.
+Sun Chengzong was already in his 60s then, so he also selected and trained five other courageous and strong generals to assist his apprentice Yuan.

-Then he took back many lost cities and built a strong Maginot Line of the Ming Dynasty, which were consisted of several geographically important strongholds and military cities, with large numbers of food and well trained troops.
+Then he took back many lost cities and built a solid defensive line on the Great Wall, consisting of several geographically important strongholds, military cities, vast farmland, large numbers of advanced weapons, and professional, aggressive, well-trained troops.

-This line of defense that Sun Chengzong designed and built was unbreakable; even after Ming’s last emperor was departed and the Ming Empire was perished, the aggressive Manchu soldiers were still fighting here and couldn’t break it.
+This line of defense that Sun Chengzong designed and built was unbreakable; even after Ming’s last emperor committed suicide and the Ming Empire had perished, the aggressive Manchu soldiers were still fighting here and couldn’t break it.

 Under Sun’s excellent management, the Ming Empire kept expanding gradually and stably.

-The regime Manchu initiated several attack wars, but all ended up with big failures.
+The Manchu regime initiated several attack wars, which ended with significant failures.

-With those excellent generals and loyal soldiers, everything looked perfect.
+With those excellent generals and loyal soldiers garrisoning there, the northeast borders were back to peace, and everything looked perfect.

-Then Emperor Youjiao’s favorite and powerful eunuch Wei eliminated the political party that Sun Chengzong belonged to, and murdered many of their loyal officials, but Sun refused to comply to Wei.
+Later, the emperor's favorite and most powerful eunuch Wei eliminated the political party that Sun Chengzong belonged to and murdered many of their loyal officials, but Sun refused to comply with Wei.

-Sun Chengzong wanted to go back and plead to the emperor, but Wei successfully persuaded the emperor to let Sun Chengzong to go back to the front city.
+Sun Chengzong wanted to return and plead in front of the emperor, but Wei successfully persuaded the emperor to let him stay in the frontline city.

-The emperor still respected him as his teacher, so he just let Sun Chengzong retired, and warned the Eunuch Wei not to assassinate Sun.
+The emperor still respected him as his teacher, so he just let Sun Chengzong retire with honor and warned Eunuch Wei not to assassinate Sun.

-Retreating of Ming Empire After Sun Chengzong Left
+Retreating of Ming Empire After Sun Chengzong's Leave

-This person commanded everyone to give up all the strongholds and cities that Sun had built, and then retreated back inside of the Great Wall, where he believed to be safer.
+This person commanded everyone to give up all the strongholds and cities Sun had built and retreat inside the Great Wall, which he believed would be safer.

 Tens of thousands of soldiers and large numbers of civilians had to move back to a narrow city, while hundreds of valuable military sites and several important cities were abandoned.

-At that time, only Sun Chengzong's apprentice General Yuan refused to retreat; he insisted to stay in an important city, together with his 10,000 soldiers, in the very front line to defend the country.
+At that time, only Sun Chengzong's apprentice, Yuan refused to retreat; he insisted on staying in an important city with his 10,000 soldiers on the frontline to defend the empire.

-General Yuan claimed that he and his army would keep fighting until the last person.
+General Yuan claimed he and his army would fight until the last person.

-After intense battles, the lord with exceptional military skills, however, ended up with big failure; he himself was injured in this battle and soon passed away.
+After intense battles, lord Nurhachi, with exceptional military skills, ended with a significant failure; he was injured in this battle and soon passed away.

-Then General Yuan got promoted and reestablished Sun Chengzong's Line of Defense; he led his army kept winning and expanding, while Manchu army encountered huge losses.
+Then General Yuan got promoted and reestablished Sun Chengzong's Line of Defense; he led his army to keep winning and expanding, while the Manchu army encountered huge losses.

-Soon, however, the Eunuch Wei forced General Yuan to resign, because Yuan was also considered as his political enemy.
+After everything was stabilized, however, Eunuch Wei forced General Yuan to resign because Yuan was also considered his political enemy.

-Zhu Youjian was an ambitious monarch, he used several months perished Eunuch Wei and his eunuch party, and then summoned General Yuan back to the battlefront city to fight with Manchu.
+The new emperor Zhu Youjian was an ambitious monarch who, used several months, perished Wei and his eunuch forces and then summoned General Yuan back to the battlefront city to fight against Manchu.

-General Yuan finally had the opportunity to rebuild and strengthen the Line of Defense that Sun Chengzong built before.
+General Yuan finally had the opportunity to rebuild and strengthen the Line of Defense that Sun Chengzong constructed before.

-But unlike his teacher Sun, Yuan was a proud and arrogant person.
+But unlike his teacher, Yuan was more proud and arrogant.

-He wrongly executed another contributive and loyal general; then when Manchu's new lord made a long detour, avoided his Line of Defense and marched toward capital Beijing, Yuan didn't react well and put Beijing in danger again, because of his wrong judgement.
+He wrongly executed another contributive and loyal general; then, when Manchu's new lord made a long detour, avoided his Line of Defense, and marched toward the capital city Beijing, Yuan didn't react well and put Beijing in danger again because of his wrong judgment.

 Intense War of Defending Beijing City